iwantmyname/blog/_posts/2014-09-12-ask-iwantmyname-blogging-suggestions-for-occasional-writers.md

 ***

 Big thanks to Peter for letting us use this as a blog post.
-And if you have a question you'd like answered (no blog post promises), just drop us a line.
+And if you have a question you'd like answered (no blog post promises), just [send it over](https://iwantmyname.com/support).